renvder/Proxy_Tools/Browser_Anti-Tracking/Brave_Browser.md

-# Brave Browser Fingerprint, WebRTC, and Location Privacy Guide
+# Brave Browser Fingerprint, WebRTC, QUIC, and DNS Privacy Protection Guide

-This guide explains how to strengthen fingerprinting resistance, reduce WebRTC IP leak risks, and block websites from accessing location information in Brave Browser.
+This guide explains how to strengthen fingerprinting resistance, disable the QUIC protocol and Secure DNS to prevent traffic and DNS leaks, reduce WebRTC IP leak risks, and completely block website location permissions in Brave Browser.

 ---

-## Step 1: Enable Experimental Protections Through Flags
+## Step 1: Configure Experimental Protections Through Flags

 1. Enter the following address in the Brave address bar: